Failed real estate exam 3 times? Here’s what to do

 Why Prep for the Real Estate Exam With Lexawise

 If you want extra help during your exam preparation process, you’re in the right place.
-Our students report higher confidence and less stress during the exam, and the results are incredible.
+Our students come back to the exam better prepared — with targeted practice, progress tracking, and a study plan that actually works.

 Check out all the resources we offer with our Exam prep courses!

-Lexawise suits every learning style and has very affordable pricing, going from $39 for a week-long intensive course to $79 for 6 months of access.
-Check our exam prep courses and find the one from your state to see our specialized plans.
+Check our exam prep courses and find the one in your state to see our specialized plans.

 FAQs After Failing Multiple Times